Frequently Asked Questions

 A.7 Will preference be given to specific transport operators?

-A.8 I am waiting for my new passport or ID when I apply.
+A.8 I am waiting for my new passport or ID card when I apply.
 How should I proceed?

 A.9 Is there an identity verification if I am selected?